w3c/wai-tutorials/source/images/functional.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note 1:** In this situation the logo is also an image of the text “W3C”.
-However, in this case it's primarily a functional image linked to the home page, so the word “home” was added to the text alternative.
+**Note 1:** In this situation the logo is also an image of the text “W3C” but in this case it is primarily a functional image linked to the home page, so the word “home” was added to the text alternative.

-**Note 2:** Images used as logos are exempt from some of the accessibility guidance that applies to other images of text.
-For example, there aren't any minimum color contrast and text size requirements.
+**Note 2:** Images used as logos are exempt from some of the accessibility guidance that applies to other images of text, for instance there are no minimum color contrast and text size requirements.

 {::nomarkdown}
 <%= notes_end %>